omuili/llm-refusal-interpretability/README.md

 ![Causal refusal intervention](results/causal_refusal_base.png)

-The ablation effect was not directionally consistent with the causal hypothesis, the addition effect was small, and both confidence intervals included zero.
+The ablation effect moved in the opposite direction from the simple causal hypothesis, the addition effect was small, and both confidence intervals included zero.

-I therefore **do not describe the discovered vector as a causal refusal direction**.
+I therefore do **not** describe the discovered vector as a causal refusal direction.

-The supported conclusion is narrower:
+The result I support is narrower:

-> Qwen2.5-1.5B contains a strong, partially cross-style, linearly accessible harmfulness representation, but the tested mean-difference direction does not show convincing causal control over refusal behavior.
+> **Qwen2.5-1.5B contains a strong, partially cross-style, linearly accessible harmfulness representation, but the tested mean-difference direction does not show convincing causal control over refusal behavior.**

 ### Main research lesson

 **Decodability is not causality.**

-The linear probe reached **0.9684 held-out AUROC**, while manipulating the simpler harmfulness-associated direction produced little measurable change in refusal.
-This illustrates why mechanistic interpretability should distinguish information that can be decoded from a representation from information that the model actually uses causally.
+The linear probe reached **0.9684 held-out AUROC**, while manipulating the simpler harmfulness-associated direction produced little measurable change in refusal behavior.

+That gap is the central interpretability finding of the study.

 ![Direction versus random nulls](results/direction_null_base.png)

-## Experimental design
+## Experimental Design

 ### Model

+I studied:

 ```text
 Qwen/Qwen2.5-1.5B-Instruct
 ```

-The default experiment operates on the base instruction model.
-The activation and causal-evaluation commands also support a PEFT adapter path, which allows the same analysis to be repeated on a fine-tuned model for before-versus-after comparison.
+The analysis covered residual-stream representations across all **28 transformer blocks**.

 ### Data

-The default controlled subset contains:
+I built a controlled WildJailbreak subset with three independent partitions:

 ```text
 discovery:   800 prompts